-Prague Castle, founded in 870 AD, is the largest medieval castle in Europe.
-It was the seat of the Kings of Bohemia for centuries, and today the President of the Czech Republic rules from here.
-It is also Prague's top tourist attraction.
+Prague Castle, founded around 880 AD, is the largest medieval castle in Europe and was once the seat of the Kings of Bohemia.
+Today, the President of the Czech Republic rules from here.
+And it is also Prague's premier tourist attraction.

-Prague Castle (Pražský Hrad) is located in the Castle District (Hradčany), above the Lesser Town (Malá Strana).
+Prague Castle (Pražský Hrad) is located in the Castle District (Hradčany), which is above the Lesser Town (Malá Strana).

 The Prague Castle complex covers over 7 hectares (18 acres) and is centred around three great courtyards.
-The dominant building within, and the most recognisable landmark in the city, is St. Vitus Cathedral.
-To some visitors St. Vitus is Prague Castle, but this is just the start.
+The dominant building within the complex, and the most recognisable landmark in the city, is St. Vitus Cathedral.
+To some visitors St. Vitus is Prague Castle, but it is only the start.

-Destructive wars and fires (and the subsequent renovations), along with differing political forces have combined to create an intriguing mix of great halls, state apartments, palaces, churches, a monastery, viewing towers, fortifications, museums, art galleries, cafés and finally Golden Lane.
+Destructive wars and fires (and the subsequent renovations), along with differing political forces have resulted in an intriguing mix of palaces, churches, great halls, state apartments, a monastery, viewing towers, fortifications, museums, art galleries, and finally Golden Lane.

-Visitors to the Prague Castle complex can wander around the courtyards and admire the historic buildings for free, but to enter any of them, to gain an understanding of their history, you need to purchase a self-guided ticket or ideally visit the castle as part of a tour.
+Visitors to Prague Castle can wander around the courtyards for free, but to enter any of the historic buildings, to gain a true understanding of their history, you need to purchase a self-guided ticket or ideally visit the castle as part of a guided tour.